Carolyn Gartner

 Sound & Memory, founded by violinist/composer and NEDA proficient Death Doula Concetta Abbate, is a music and arts memorial service that provides personalized memorial offerings including live music, original music compositions, recordings and workshops.
 We explore innovative ways to incorporate music into contemporary rituals for both grief and death, as tradition evolves over time.
 Our belief is that music has the power to strengthen communities facing the loss of a loved one by evoking the legacy of that person's life.

-Introduction to Leslie
+Introduction to Luisa

 Introduction to Tania